About GCRF at Leicester

 GCRF forms part of the UK’s Official Development Assistance commitment to promote the economic development and welfare of developing countries and to address the UN’s Global Goals for Sustainable Development.
-An investment of £1.5 billion by the UK government to GCRF will enable cutting-edge research and innovation to address the challenges faced by developing countries.
+An investment of £1.5 billion by the UK government to GCRF will enable cutting-edge research and innovation to address the challenges faced by communities living in chronic economic disadvantage.

 Find out more about the GCRF research undertaken by academics at the University of Leicester.